 any government mortgage or any particular category of government mortgage, or

-The lender must notify its lead Fannie Mae regional office if the government agency declines to issue the mortgage guaranty or insurance for any reason for any loan delivered to Fannie Mae.
+The lender must notify its Fannie Mae customer account team if the government agency declines to issue the mortgage guaranty or insurance for any reason for any loan delivered to Fannie Mae.

 Fannie Mae may require the lender to provide periodic reports on the guaranty or insurance status for all government mortgages sold to Fannie Mae.
 Such reports must be provided within the requested time frame.